 These programs are usually temporary, however, meaning you can only participate in them for a certain period of time (usually 2-3 years).
 Here are links to the assistance programs for these blood thinners:

 - Xarelto – Johnson & Johnson Patient Assistance Foundation

 - Eliquis – Bristol-Myers Squibb Patient Assistance Foundation

 - Savaysa – Daiichi Sankyo Open Care Program

 If you don’t qualify for the assistance program for the drug you want or your doctor recommends, there is a second option – buy your drugs from Canada.
-I’ve done some research and the best prices I can find from Canadian pharmacies were from YouDrugStore.com.
+I’ve done some research and the best prices I can find from Canadian pharmacies online are from YouDrugStore.com.

 I buy my prescription drugs from them because I can buy them cheaper through them than I can even with my prescription insurance coverage here in the U.S.!

-Here are the prices you’ll pay for a 30-day supply of these drugs at YouDrugStore.com:
+Here are the prices you’ll pay for a 30-day supply of these blood thinners at YouDrugStore.com: